-Hotel Niseko Ikoi-no-Yuyado Iroha is an onsen [hot spring hotel] run by Hokkaido Chuo Bus and that underwent a comprehensive renewal in 2015.
+Tucked inside Hotel Niseko Ikoi-no-Yuyado is the Iroha Onsen.
+Operated by Hokkaido Chuo Bus it underwent a comprehensive renewal in 2015 and the polished interior and contemporary design shows it well.
 Formerly known as Hotel Niseko Ikoi-no-Mura it was recently renamed Hotel Niseko Ikoi-no-Yuyado Iroha.
 It sits adjacent to Annupuri Forest Park and just a short walk from the Aunnupuri Ski Resort making it an easy-to-include onsen destination during a Niseko ski holiday.

 Facilities include a large open-air bath filled with carbonated spring water that has a smoothing effect on the skin.
 The open-air bath is divided by a natural wood fence and surrounded by tall pines trees that are particularly beautiful when covered in powder snow during the winter.
 The outdoor bath is lined with large boulders of natural stone which gives the bather the feeling of being completely in nature.
 Inside, 3 more baths of varying temperatures allow the visitors to repair their bodies after a day spent on the slopes.
 A hot cypress wood sauna sits between the locker room and indoor baths.
 Large glass windows are everywhere within the Iroha Onsen, which creates a light and airy ambience and continuous views of the winter landscape just beyond.